tskit-dev/tutorials/_sources/completing_forward_sims.md

-2. If you are computing the overall tree "height" by taking the time of the root node, you may overestimate the height because there is a unary edge above the "real" root (this would happen if one of the trees had already coalesced in the forwards-time simulation).
+2. If you are computing the overall tree "height" by taking the time of the root node, you may overestimate the height because there is a unary edge above the "real" root (this would happen if one of the trees had already coalesced in the forward-time simulation).

 For these reasons it may be better to remove this redundancy from your computed tree sequence which is easily done using the